I did what I promised her I wouldn’t.

 But, please, let me explain.

-It occurred to me to remind Mom that she may have missed the funeral, but she was there when you went home.
+It occurred to me on Sunday to remind Mom that she may have missed the funeral, but she was there when you went home.
 She was able to whisper encouragement and hold your hand and say goodbye in that agonizing moment.
 I’m so glad for that.
-Though I could not be there on December 19, 2013 to say the final goodbye, I am thankful for the week I was given the month before – every painful, horrible, gut-wrenching, sweet, precious, lovely moment.
+Though I could not be there to say the final goodbye, I am thankful for the week I was given the month before – every painful, horrible, gut-wrenching, sweet, precious, lovely moment.
 I am thankful for the many years we had together – phone calls, holidays, Birthdays, anniversary surprises, moushie jokes, Mah-Nuh, Mah-Nuh, all the love and sweat and tears and joy.
 I remember it all.
 I remember you.
 And even though it “Could Have Been Summer” when you left, I doubt that would have made this Christmas any easier.

 Kisses, kisses, kisses, HUG!